JDSwenson/LemonSharkCKMR/README.md

 # LemonSharkCKMR
-This is a project to test the sensitivity of close-kin mark-recapture models when applied to simulated and real populations of a long-lived marine species, with a focus on the Lemon Shark and Cownose Ray.
+This is a project to test the sensitivity of close-kin mark-recapture models when applied to simulated and real populations of a long-lived marine species, with a focus on the Lemon Shark.

-**Here's my process for visualizing results:**
-1. Load output files from simulation into the data analysis markdown document
-	a) Use the template in 00_MAIN_scripts and save in the model.assessment folder corresponding to the objective.
-2. Generate and save HPD summary files and any other intermediate file needed for viz
-3. Load intermediate files into markdown file for knitting and knit (esp for manuscript)

-## Updates from 2022.06.29
-- The model_settings.log file was wiped and updated to reflect the new breakout of objectives.
-Now, I've split model validation and sample scheme testing into two objectives:
-1) Validate the model using informed priors, a uniform prior on lambda, and three fixed values for lambda, all while sampling just 1% of the population and only the YOY portion.
-This can be Figure S1.
-2) Test different sampling schemes.
-Here, I'll try testing YOY only, sampling all juvenile age classes, and sampling all age classes (plus include POPs in model), as well as different sample sizes.
-This can be Figure 1.

-- I also saved two different data analysis files that I can run to calculate the HPDIs and save the output files.
-One was made to run on just one trial; and the other was made to run on two trials.
-- Going forward, whichever one I use, I should save it in the folder for the corresponding trial, while maintaining the original for replication.

-## Updates from 2022.06.20
-- The simulation_log file was wiped and updated.
-It was split into two files: one for holding the population simulation and sampling settings; one for the Leslie matrix and prior settings.
+My process, beginning with population simulations and proceeding through analysis and vizualisation, starts with the script population_simulation_collated.R in the 01_Data.generating.model folder.
+This script will generate distinct populations with specified parameters, and output an RDS file containing sampled individuals with associated metadata (e.g. age, parents, year sampled, etc.).

+Next, the script model.estimation_collated.R in the 02_Estimation.model folder reads in the RDS file containing samples, creates a pairwise comparison matrix for each group of samples (corresponding to the number of distinct populations that were generated), and fits a CKMR model that is appropriate for the age composition of sampled individuals (half-sibling if only juveniles were sampled; half-sibling + parent-offspring if adults were also sampled).
+The CKMR model, including all samples from the posterior distribution, is saved as an RDS file (it's a list with each element containing the model and samples for each iteration), and parameter estimates are saved as a csv file.

+The folder 03_Lemon_shark_data contains code to filter a longterm genetic dataset from lemon sharks in Bimini, Bahamas, create a pairwise comparison matrix, and fit a CKMR model.
+The code includes various options for subsetting the dataset, and outputs a csv file with parameter estimates.

+Model results (i.e. parameter estimates) are read into the script collate_and_export_results.Rmd in the 04_DataViz folder.
+This script focuses on collating results from multiple runs and filtering to only include results where the Markov chains converged.
+These results are combined to give one output file per objective and exported as a csv file.

+Finally, the script results_analysis_and_figures_markdown.Rmd - also in the 04_DataViz folder - reads in the collated results for each objective and produces plots and tables.